tracking-exposed/youchoose.ai/content/_index.md

   {{< sponsor
       title="Claudio Agosti"
       text="Claudio Agosti is a self-taught developer and privacy analyst, passionate about data liberation.
-He leads and supervises all the tech stack." subtitle="Claudio"
+He designs and supervises the tech stack." subtitle="Claudio"
       href="https://www.linkedin.com/in/vecna/"
       linked="Read More"